ansys/pystk/doc/source/getting-started/install/windows/docker.rst

 Create a working directory
 ==========================

 Create a working directory in your host machine.
-This directory will be used a shared volume with the Docker container.
+This directory is used as a shared volume with a Docker container.
 Place previously downloaded wheels for PySTK in this directory.

 .. jinja:: artifacts